We’re sure you’ve noticed the steady rise of rough sleepers on the streets in passing years.

-Recent figures show an increase of 169% since 2010 in levels of rough sleeping in the UK.
-That’s genuinely shocking.
+Recent figures show an increase of 169% since 2010 in the UK alone.
+That’s a genuinely shocking number.

-And yet, despite how visible rough sleeping is, 61% of us are upset about homelessness in this country, but don’t know what they can of about it – according to a YouGov poll reported by the homeless charity Crisis.
+And yet, despite how visible rough sleeping is, and with 61% of us upset about homelessness in this country, we don’t really know what we can do to help.

 1. Connect them with local services